euphoria-css/euphoria/readme.md

 # Euphoria 🏝

-> A minimalize CSS toolkit for CSS-in-JS applications.
+> Euphoric CSS styling utility library for CSS-in-JS projects

 This library contains a collection of building blocks for assembling web UIs that are common across most applications.
 The helpers include: